GuidoMantegna/interaxa-challenge/README.md

-## Last Release 10/08/2022
+## Update 11/08/2022

+### CORS issues has been solved ✅!
+After many approaches for fix CORS issues, i've solved it with https://crossorig.in/. <br>
+🛠 I tried by configuring proxies at package.json but it solved only in local environment.

+### Update 10/08/2022

-### 🚫 There is a CORS issue with the API that only allows to make request in localhost.
-Run the app in the development mode for testing.
+🚫 There is a CORS issue with the API that only allows to make request in localhost.
+Run the app in the development mode for testing. <br>
-### I'll be making tests with fetch-jsonp package to solve this bug 🪲🔧.
+I'll be making tests with fetch-jsonp package to solve this bug 🪲🔧.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).